Azure/azure-batch-software-entitlement/walkthrough.md

 L2JhdGNoLmF6dXJlLmNvbS9zb2Z0d2FyZS1lbnRpdGxlbWVudCJ9."
 ```

 Note especially the `[Debug]` information that shows the actual values that have been used for the parameters we haven't supplied ourselves, such as `--not-before`, `--not-after` and `--address`.
-(Again, the above output has been partially obfuscated.)
+(Again, the above output has been wrapped to 100 columns and partially obfuscated.)

 To digitally sign the token, specify a certificate with the `--sign` option; to encrypt the token, specify a certificate with the `--encrypt` option.